osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 Headers should be included in the order `config.h`, C++ standard library headers, C library headers, Boost headers, and last osm2pgsql files.

-There is a .clang-format configuration avialable and all code must be run through clang-format before submitting.
+There is a .clang-format configuration available and all code must be run through clang-format before submitting.
 You can use git-clang-format after staging all your changes: